simpleledger/conceptual-specification-obsolete/README.md

 This specification defines a protocol for using a single blockchain address as a ledger for performing accounting and bookkeeping on a blockchain.
 Any quantifiable resource allocated between any number of entities can be kept track of using a single blockchain address.
 The protocol is designed to be used with the bitcoin OP_RETURN opcode as a human readable payload when decoded from bytes to ASCII.
 The protocol can be implemented on any blockchain that provides ample room for data entry (e.g., the Bitcoin Cash blockchain provides 220-byte OP_RETURN data allowance as of May 15, 2018).

 ## Introduction and Purpose
 There are many useful business cases where only a single person or group is responsible for keeping track of items, but the data is relied on by other entities.
-In these cases having an absolute immutable record of historical events may be just as important as knowing the current allocation state.
+In these cases, having an absolute immutable record of historical events may be just as important as knowing the current allocation state.
 For such purposes having a simple protocol for immutable bookkeeping of resources is defined herein.

-An important part of any accounting system is to provide a way to resolve descrepancies and errors that exists within the ledger.
+An important part of any accounting system is to provide a way to resolve discrepancies and errors that exists within the ledger.
 The protocol provides a standard way for a validation service provider to check the state of the ledger and notify the address when errors exist.
-Using a validation service provider is not a required part of the protocol, but would be essential feature for any serious ledger.
+Using a validation service provider is not a required part of the protocol but would be essential feature for any serious ledger.

 An exciting feature of the protocol provides a standardized way to associate entities with blockchain addresses so that bookkeeping can be done on actual balances of an address on the blockchain.
 A validation service provider can then compare balances of blockchain addresses to resolve differences between the ledger.